|(a) Lemon Law Complaints.

 on the date of receipt of the filing fee by the department or its

-(7) If the ALJ has not issued a Proposal for Decision
+(7) If the hearings examiner has not issued an order

 within 150 days after the commencement of the lemon law proceeding